 On some selected cover levels, customers are eligible to receive free battery replace.
 This is included with: Roadside, Recovery, Onward Travel and At Home cover levels.

 Interested?
 Get an instant RAC car insurance quote online.

 How much does RAC car insurance cost?

 The amount you’ll pay for RAC car insurance depends on a variety of factors, such as the make and model of your car, your address, your driving history and so on.
-However, RAC claims that customers with more than nine years of no claims discount could reduce their premiums by as much as 70% by insuring with them.
-The company also says that 10% of its customers pay as little as £149 per year for comprehensive cover.
+However, RAC claims that customers with more than nine years of no claims discount could reduce their premiums by as much as 65% by insuring with them.
+The company also says that 10% of its customers pay less than £165 per year for comprehensive cover.